View Now »

 Professor Campbell remains Of Counsel at The Simon Law Firm, where he is sometimes called upon to advise regarding complex litigation or to handle the oral argument of critical appeals.

-- Chapter _: Workplace Privacy in Social Media in Emerging Technologies in the Employment Context in 2013 Employment Law Update, co-authored with Tim Grochocinsky, (Henry H. Perritt ed.) (forthcoming).
+- Workplace Privacy in Social Media in Emerging Technologies in the Employment Context, in 2013 EMPLOYMENT LAW UPDATE 8.01 (Henry H. Perritt Jr. ed., 2013) (with Timothy Grochocinsky).